lwhiteley/node-encapsulation/README.md

 ```

 ### Notes
+- Be careful not to use the same property names for public and private properties
+- Public properties take precedence over private properties
 - this is an experiment
 - pull requests are welcome
 - report issues if you see any (fix it if possible :-) )